What is Elder Law?

 - Appropriate planning in order to keep financial and medical decision-making within a family, thereby avoiding the need for guardianship.

-- a last will and testament or a revocable living trust;
+- a last will and testament (and possibly a revocable living trust);

 - a medical power of attorney;